nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 STRING: /("(?!"").*?(?<!\\)(\\\\)*?"|'(?!'').*?(?<!\\)(\\\\)*?')/i
 ```

-They have a internal type *String*, which is not directly referenceable by the user.
-The *String* type supports strings of arbitrary length.
+They have type *LiteralString*, which is not directly referenceable by the user.
+The *LiteralString* type supports strings of arbitrary length.

 # Functions
 Functions have a `function_name`, argument types and a `return_type`.
 A function call is an expression of type `return_type` which looks like: